Solskjaer hints at Man Utd start for Bailly against Brighton after Lindelof horror show | Goal.com

 The Ivorian has struggled with injury throughout his United career but Solskjaer is hoping he can get more regular minutes now he is back to full fitness.

-The club are in the market for another centre-half but the Norwegian insists he is happy with the options he has and hinted that Bailly could well play from the start at the Amex Stadium on Saturday.
+The club are in the market for another centre-half but the Old Trafford boss insists he is happy with the options he has and hinted that Bailly could well play from the start at the Amex Stadium on Saturday.

 "We conceded sloppy goals but I think our defensive record from last season with Vic [Lindelof] and Harry shows how good a partnership they were and also defending well as a team.